Lie of Averages

 On the other hand, the 3 people in Texas, each can afford a nice house ($946/month mortgage, $3,500/year in property taxes, and they have lower state income, sales taxes, and everything costs about 1/3rd less.
 They can live below their means, have nice savings.
 So who is really better off?

-Compare that to California, where average property tax in California is $2,839.00 per year versus $3,483 or some such in Texas.
-Only you're not average.
+Diving deeper... you can hear things like California the average property tax in California is $2,839.00 per year versus $3,483 or some such in Texas.
+Only you're not average, you're median for your area (not mean for the state).

-Average home size in SF is 1,150 sq ft. (and $1.16M).
-In Ausin, it's 1,800 sq ft and $300K.
-Price in SF is nearly 4x Austin.
-That Austin has twice the tax rate doesn't matter, in taxes you'll pay twice as much in SF, even at half the rate.
-So liars will say, "SF is half of Austin in Taxes".
-And in truth, you know in SF you paid $12K in property tax, and in Austin it was $6K -- and you lived in twice the size house.
+The median home size in San Francisco (SF) is <1,000 sq ft. (and $1.7M).
+In Ausin, it's 1,800 sq ft and $380K.
+So at twice the tax rate in Austin, you're living in nearly twice the space and paying less than half as much in property taxes.
+So liars will say, "SF is half the tax rate of Austin in taxes"... and in truth, you know in SF you paid $25K in property tax, and in Austin it was $11K -- and you lived in twice the size place.

-Our water bill in California is $155/month for 7 units.
-Our water bill for our 4-plex in Reno is $24 for 11 units.
+Our water bill in California is $155/month for 7 units of water.
+Our water bill for our 4-plex in Reno is $24 for 11 units of water.
 On top of that, much of those "assessments" and "Fees" in California aren't called taxes.
 So California is 10x the price (1000% more taxes) -- but most of that won't be accounted for, because they weren't "taxes", just special assessments and grants to water companies based on regulations.
 But anyone that's lived in both places knows better.

 Gasoline is 50% more in California.
 Not all of that is taxes, it's because of regulations, standards, and incompetence.
 (California makes it harder to build refineries and drove most out, so we have to refine it elsewhere, and ship it in, at cost to us).
 Is that a tax?
 Yes it is, even if it isn't officially.
 Instead the asshats will lie to rubes and claim relative to miles of roads, or some other invented metric, California has the lowest taxes on Gasoline, and aren't you lucky to pay more than just about anywhere else except Hawaii?